Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Children of Warriors National Presidents’ Scholarship (American Legion Auxiliary)

-If your family happens to be stationed overseas, your child can apply through the state that is your home of record.
+If your family is stationed overseas, your child can apply through the state that is your home of record.

 Website for more information and to apply for this scholarship: link